 The AIAA Foundation sponsors design competitions every year.
 These competitions offer a great opportunity for students to participate in a simulated real-world problem, allowing students to gain experience and receive useful and constructive feedback from technical experts who sit on AIAA Technical Committees.

 Several of the competitions allow students to perform theoretical work and gain real-world insight into the design process.
 Whether students are designing an aircraft, engine, or space vehicle, they will go through all of the primary design steps involved in determining a solution to a Request for Proposal (RFP).
 This includes determining a hypothetical solution, testing the hypothesis, evaluating its effectiveness, possibly doing some cost analysis, and finally preparing a report that will be submitted in response to the RFP.
-These responses are then reviewed by experts in the field who will provide constructive responses to the students.
+These responses are reviewed by experts in the field who will provide constructive responses to the students.

 This year’s competitions are listed below.
 Show the world you've got the right stuff in design, and you may win cash prizes while you're at it!

 - Final Proposal due: 16 May

 - All student members are eligible and encouraged to participate.
 Team competitions will be groups of not more than ten student members per entry.
 Individual competitions will consist of only one student member per entry.

 - Designs submitted must be the work of the students, but guidance may come from the Faculty/Project Advisor and should be accurately acknowledged.